wagoodman/dive/README.md

 ```
 rules:
   # If the efficiency is measured below X%, mark as failed.
-  # Expressed as a percentage between 0-1.
+  # Expressed as a ratio between 0-1.
   lowestEfficiency: 0.95

   # If the amount of wasted space is at least X or larger than X, mark as failed.